giorgk/Mantis/Local/Readme.md

 In the local folder put all large data files to keep the size of the repo relatively small.

 # List of files and sources
-_Not all data are publicly available_
+_Unfortunatelly at the moment not all data are publicly available_

 **Land use groups**